What rate plans does APS offer?

 What is a time-of-use plan?

-A time-of-use plan is a rate plan where the price for energy is based on the time of day.
-The price is greater during the on-peak hours of 3-8 pm on weekdays, and lower at all other times.
-This is because between 3 and 8 pm more energy is used.
-As a result, more energy needs to be produced and energy therefore costs more, while during off-peak hours less energy is used and it costs less.
+A time-of-use plan is a rate plan where your monthly energy charge is based on the time of day and/or day of week when you use energy.
+Rates are higher during on-peak hours, 3pm-8pm weekdays, but lower all other off-peak hours.
+Some of these plans also offer even lower, super off-peak rates from 10am-3pm weekdays during winter months (Nov-Apr bills).
+On-peak hours are between 3pm and 8pm because more energy is used at that time.
+As a result, more energy needs to be produced so energy costs more, while during off-peak hours less energy is used and it costs less.

 What are the on-peak and off-peak hours?

-The higher-cost hours (called on-peak hours) are from 3-8 pm weekdays, other than 10 designated holidays throughout the year.
-Get lower rates at all other times (called off-peak hours): before 3pm and after 8pm weekdays, all day on weekends and all day on the 10 holidays.
-(The holidays are New Year’s Day, Martin Luther King Jr. Day, Presidents Day, Cesar Chavez Day, Memorial Day, Independence Day, Labor Day, Veterans Day, Thanksgiving Day and Christmas Day.
-If these holidays fall on a Saturday, the preceding Friday will be off-peak.
-If they fall on a Sunday, the following Monday will be off-peak.)
+The higher-cost hours (called on-peak hours) are from 3-8pm weekdays, other than 12 designated holidays throughout the year.
+Get lower rates at all other times (called off-peak hours): before 3pm and after 8pm weekdays, all day on weekends and all day on the 12 holidays.

 What are super off-peak hours?

-The time-of-use Saver Choice plan has super off-peak hours in the winter months – your November through April bills.
-Super off-peak hours have even lower rates from 10 am-3 pm on weekdays (excluding holidays).
-Super off-peak prices are 70% lower than regular off-peak prices.
-This is a great time to use energy to save more money.
+The Time-of-Use 3pm-8pm Weekdays plan and Time-of-Use 3pm-8pm Weekdays with Demand Charge plan have super off-peak hours in the winter months – your November through April bills.
+Super off-peak hours have the lowest off-peak energy rates from 10am-3pm on weekdays (excluding holidays).
+This is a great time to use energy at a lower cost.

 How do you save money on a time-of-use plan?